shondsouza/coders-nexus/src/content/events/Nexathon2025/index.md

 ---
-title: "Techspark 2025"
+title: "Nexathon 2025"
-description: "The Techspark on 29th September welcomes individuals or teams of two to compete in aptitude, coding basics, debugging, and a final coding showdown, offering a fair and engaging platform to showcase skills and win top honors."
+description: "The Nexathon on 29th September welcomes individuals or teams of two to compete in aptitude, coding basics, debugging, and a final coding showdown, offering a fair and engaging platform to showcase skills and win top honors."
 date: 2025-10-28
 endDate: 2025-10-29
 location: "PG Building, SDIT Campus"